Neotron-Compute/Neotronian/README.md

 1. Should you create a Map with `map()` or `{}`?
 1. Should we support dot-notation (`my_variable.function()`)?
 How does that map to a function?
 1. Can functions be stored in variables?
+1. Do we have lambdas?
+1. Do lambdas capture local scope?
+1. If so, is that implicit or explicit?
 1. Should we distinguish between procedures and functions?
 1. Is a bare expression a valid statement?
+1. Should we support modules, or prefix stdlib functions with `module_`, or just lump it all together like C and PHP?

 ## Licence